greenpeace/gpap-frontend-functions/README.md

 Once on the CDN, can be added to webpages directly.

-Add the latest version of the helper scripts & CSS (e.g. in the HTML head section of Instapage):
+Add the latest version of the helper scripts & CSS (e.g. in the HTML head):

 ```html
 <script src="https://unpkg.com/@gp-australia-pacific/gpap-frontend-functions@latest"></script>